KB4ptiste/Nexus-Continuum/README.md

-# Nocturne Nexus Theme for VS Code
+# Nexus Continuum Themes

+Nexus Continuum are collections of Light and Dark themes which share the same accent families and semantic structure.

+Aurora Nexus is a light, a lavender-tinted, code-first theme that shares the same accent families and semantic structure.

 Nocturne Nexus is a dark, purple-forward theme designed for people who spend a lot of time staring at code.
 It uses a deep violet base, soft lavender text, and high-chroma accents for structure, actions, and diagnostics.

 This repo is the **source of truth** for:

-- The Nocturne Nexus VS Code theme
+- The Nexus Continuum Theme Collections
-- The shared color palette
+- The shared color palettes
 - The cross-platform design system (editor, terminal, Chroma, web)

 ---